top of page

 • Does the platform include easy-to-reach customer support in case of emergency?

 Shameless plug: If you’re wondering “is Wix good for eCommerce?” the answer is yes.
-When you choose to build your eCommerce website with Wix, you get access to secure online payments, a minimum of 50GB of storage space, and unlimited products.
-Then, as your business grows, you can scale up your subscription plan and get added services, such as dropshipping, product reviews, and automations.
+When you build your eCommerce website on Wix, you get access to secure online payments, a minimum of 50GB of storage space, and unlimited products.
+Then, as your business grows, you can scale up your subscription plan and get added services, such as dropshipping, product reviews, and automation.

 03. Prioritize necessary features